Chiamanda07/GEM-the-sentiment-Robot/README.md

 The recorded audio is sent over Wi-Fi to **Google's Gemini AI**.
 Gemini listens to what you said, understands it, and writes back a response in plain text.

 ### 3. Figuring Out the Emotion
 The text response from Gemini is then sent to a **custom-trained sentiment analysis model** (running as a small server on a PC).
-This model is trained to read text and decide what emotion to convey — happy, sad, surprised, thinking, or neutral.
-It was built with Python and saved as a `.pkl` (pickle) file.
+This model is trained to read text and decide what emotion to convey: happy, sad, surprised, thinking, or neutral. <!--It was built with Python and saved as a `.pkl` (pickle) file.-->

 ### 4. Showing the Emotion on Screen
 Once the robot knows the emotion, it draws a matching face on a **round 1.28" color display** (GC9A01 driver, 240×240 pixels).
 Each face is drawn in real time using colored shapes.